Unique Wedding Ceremony Ideas

 Unity ceremony with a cup

-Drinking from a quaich, (often known as a unity cup or a loving cup) is a favourite of mine.
+Drinking from a 'quaich', often known as a unity cup or a loving cup is one of our favourites.

 Nowadays, couples interpret this however they like, concocting their own signature cocktail, mocktail or favourite wine.